CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Cloud.md

 sudo systemctl stop motd-news.{service,timer}
 ```

-10. Verify the appliance is ready for installation.
+3. Verify the appliance is ready for installation.
 Fix any errors indicated before installing the NetQ software.

     ```
     cumulus@<hostname>:~$ sudo opta-check-cloud
     ```

-11. Run the Bootstrap CLI on the appliance for the interface you defined above (eth0 or eth1 for example).
-This example uses the eth0 interface..
+4. Run the Bootstrap CLI on the appliance *for the interface you defined above* (eth0 or eth1 for example).
+This example uses the *eth0* interface.

     ```
     cumulus@<hostname>:~$ netq bootstrap master interface eth0 tarball /mnt/installables/netq-bootstrap-2.4.0.tgz
     ```

-    Allow about five minutes for this to complete,  and only then continue to the next step.
+    Allow about five minutes for this to complete,  *and only then continue to the next step*.

     {{%notice tip%}}
 If this step fails for any reason, you can run `netq bootstrap reset` and then try again.
     {{%/notice%}}

 You are now ready to install the Cumulus NetQ software.
-Refer to [Install NetQ Using the Admin UI](../Install-NetQ-Using-AdminUI/).
+Refer to [Install NetQ Using the Admin UI](../Install-NetQ-Using-AdminUI/) (recommended) or [Install NetQ Using the NetQ CLI](../Install-NetQ-Using-CLI).

 ### Three-Appliance Cluster